 Combined Undergraduate & Advanced Degree Ceremony

 Stan Sheriff Center

-All graduates must register to participate in the ceremony by May 13, 2014.
+All participating graduates must register by December 12, 2014.

-Advanced Degree Ceremony
+Combined Undergraduate & Advanced Degree Ceremony

 Please limit your guests to five (5) individuals.
 No tickets will be issued.
-Gates will open at 2:00 p.m.
+Gates will open at 7:45 a.m.
 We strongly recommend that your guests arrive early, as the doors to the Stan Sheriff Center will be closed when the arena reaches maximum capacity.

 Balloons and strollers are not allowed into the arena for safety reasons.
 Also, advise your guests that photographs and videos may be taken from their seats only.

 All candidates must have cap, gown and hood in order to participate.
-Please obtain the appropriate hood in advance from the UH Bookstore.
-We ask that you refrain from decorating your cap with items that will obstruct the view of your fellow candidates.
+Alteration of gowns is prohibited (i.e. shortening the length).
+Please refrain from decorating your caps with any items that may obstruct the view of your fellow candidates seated behind you.

 Note: Large bags (purses, backpacks, etc.), placards or signage, beach balls, and pets (excluding service animals) will not be allowed on the arena floor.
 Plan to have your guests keep your personal belongings until after the ceremony.